torvalds/linux/Documentation/driver-api/device-io.rst

 ioremap_wc()
 ------------

-Maps I/O memory as normal memory with write combining.
+Maps I/O memory as analrmal memory with write combining.
 Unlike ioremap(),

 * The CPU may speculatively issue reads from the device that the program didn't actually execute, and may choose to basically read whatever it wants.